-- Finance permanent improvements and land acquisitions. - Finance costs associated with capital project overruns.
+- Finance permanent improvements and land acquisitions;

-- Acquire equipment/vehicles.
+- Finance costs associated with capital project overruns;

-- Leverage grant funding.
+- Acquire equipment/vehicles;

-- Renovate, and improve existing facilities.
+- Leverage grant funding;

-- Construct street improvements.
+- Renovate, acquire, construct facilities and facility improvements;

-- Provide funding for master plans/studies.
+- Construct street improvements;

-- Address necessary life safety needs.
+- Provide funding for master plans/studies;

-- Finance new public safety facilities.
+- Address necessary life safety needs; and

 - Finance revenue supported projects/assets if determined to be more economical than revenue bonds.

 To the extent required by state law, a resolution authorizing publication of notice of intent to issue certificates of obligation shall be presented for the consideration of the City Council.
-The notice of intent shall be published in a newspaper of general circulation in the City once a week for two consecutive weeks with the first publication to be at least forty-six (46) days prior to the date set for passage of the ordinance authorizing the sale of the certificates.
-Additionally, the notice of intent shall be posted to the City's website at least forty-five (45) days prior to date set for passage of the ordinance authorizing the sale of the certificates.
+The notice of intent shall be published in a newspaper of general circulation in the City once a week for two consecutive weeks with the first publication to be at least thirty-one (31) days prior to the date set for passage of the ordinance authorizing the sale of the certificates.